cd ../blog

 12. Configuration Checklist

-1. Enforce SSO via your identity provider; enable SCIM for automated provisioning
+1. Enforce SSO via your identity provider and enable SCIM for automated provisioning

 2. Restrict allowed email domains to corporate domain(s) only